 Supplier management refers to how a business optimizes the supplier lifecycle from start to end.
 It constitutes a part of the procurement process and supply chain management for companies.

-Supplier management includes all processes and activities involved in identifying, selecting, and relating with suppliers to ensure they provide maximum supply chain value.
+Managing supplier relationships includes all processes and activities involved in identifying, selecting, and relating with suppliers to ensure they provide maximum supply chain value.

 In most industries, suppliers are important partners for their wholesale clients.
 According to McKinsey & Co., suppliers can contribute up to 40% of product value for manufacturers, which emphasizes their importance in production.